top of page

 Doctoral Research Thesis 'Philosophy of childhood: the foundational childhood needs and wellbeing

-Her pioneering work explores how early childhood experiences - combined with inherited emotional patterns - shape the way we see ourselves, relate to others, and move through the world.
+Dr Maxine Thérèse, PhD (Deakin University), is the Founder of Childosophy™ and creator of the Foundational Needs Model (FNM).
+Her pioneering work explores how early childhood experiences - alongside inherited emotional patterns - shape how we see ourselves, relate to others, and move through the world.

-As a speaker, practitioner, and educator, Dr Thérèse has worked with thousands of individuals globally, supporting transformation across psychological, somatic, spiritual, and relational dimensions.
-Her work bridges modern psychology, subtle-body wisdom, consciousness studies, and ancient healing traditions.
+As a speaker, practitioner, and educator, Dr Thérèse has worked globally, supporting transformation across psychological, somatic, spiritual, and relational dimensions.

 Melanie Greblo, Humans of Purpose